 At first, you need to Facebook gives you two ways to verify your page.
 One is an instant verification, and one is more detailed.
 For instant verification, input your business’s phone number and click “Call Me Now.”
 Facebook will call the listed number with a verification code.
 You input the code and wait for Facebook to verify you.

 Step Three – Detailed verification

 If you don’t want Facebook to call and give you the code, you can opt for the detailed verification instead.
 To do this, click “Verify This Page with Documents.”
 Facebook will prompt you to upload a document that proves your business is legitimate.
 The document should clearly show your business name and address.
 Facebook allows you to use:

 - driver’s license

 - tax filling

 - recent utility bill

 - articles of incorporation

 Step Four – Additional Information

 Once you verify your page through uploading documents or having Facebook call you and inputting the code, you’ll have to wait for them to complete the process.
 Facebook will review your request and either verify your page or deny your request.
-This process can take between two to 30 days.
+This process can take between 48 hours to 45 days.